Open-and-Sustainable/prismAId/user_manual/manual.md

 definitions = "'Interest rate' is the percentage charged by a lender for borrowing money or earned by an investor on a deposit over a specific period, typically expressed annually." # This is a chance to define the concepts we are asking to the model, to avoid misconceptions. example = "" # This is a chance to provide an example of the concepts we are asking to the model, to avoid misconceptions.
 ```

+#### Explanation of Entries
+- persona:
+  - "Some text telling the model what role should be played."
+  - Personas help in setting the expectation on the model's role, providing context for the responses.
+- task:
+  - "You are asked to map the concepts discussed in a scientific paper attached here."
+  - This entry defines the specific task the model needs to accomplish.
+- expected_result:
+  - "You should output a JSON object with the following keys and possible values: "
+  - This introduces the expected output format, specifying that the result should be a JSON object with particular keys and values.
+- failsafe:
+  - "If the concepts neither are clearly discussed in the document nor they can be deduced from the text, respond with an empty '' value."
+  - This entry provides a fail-safe mechanism to avoid forcing answers when the required information is not present, ensuring accuracy and avoiding misinterpretation.
+- definitions:
+  - "'Interest rate' is the percentage charged by a lender for borrowing money or earned by an investor on a deposit over a specific period, typically expressed annually."
+  - This allows for defining specific concepts to avoid misconceptions, helping the model understand precisely what is being asked.
+-example:
+  - ""
+  - This is an opportunity to provide an example of the desired output, further reducing the risk of misinterpretation and guiding the model towards the correct response.

 ### Review Section Details
 ```toml